Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 Outputs are per-sample protein fasta and GFF files in the `./Prodigal_CDS` directory.

-### 7.2 Annotate genes
+### 7.2 Annotate genes with diamond

-Annotate predicted genes using NR protein database and Diamond.
+Annotate predicted genes using NR protein database and DIAMOND.
 The NR protein database is compiled by the NCBI (National Center for Biotechnology Information) as a non-redundant database for BLAST searches.
 It contains non-identical sequences from GenBank CDS translations, PDB, Swiss-Prot, PIR, and PRF.

 #### 7.2.1 Database set up